5 (Work Appropriate) Ways to Celebrate Valentine’s Day Virtually

 1. Create a Virtual Game or Contest

-“To celebrate Valentine's Day virtually this year, my company is hosting a virtual costume contest where the best impression of cupid wins!
+“To celebrate Valentine's Day virtually, my company is hosting a virtual costume contest where the best impression of cupid wins!
 We're doing the contest over Zoom so a lot of us are planning to play around with the custom background feature.
 After the costume contest, we are doing a virtual happy hour where we'll be doing a 'Cupid gift exchange' (similar to a Secret Santa).” — Tyler Forte, CEO at Felix Homes

 *We are doing virtual Rom-Com trivia over Zoom.
 Between now and Valentine's Day every employee is required to watch the movie How to Lose a Guy in 10 Days, which was based on a company vote.
 Then on the Friday before Valentine's Day (because it falls on a weekend), we are taking the last two hours of the work day to do a trivia party.
 We're going to split the employees into teams, give them a special Slack thread to chat amongst themselves, and then I'm going to ask a bunch of detailed questions about the movie.
 The team with the most points will each win $100 Starbucks gift cards.
 And no matter which team wins, I am also shipping each employee a box of See's chocolates for the special day.” — John Ross, CEO of Test Prep Insight

 2. Host a Virtual Valentine’s Gathering